 Identifying Leak Locations

 The first interior sign of a roof leak is typically a water stain on the ceiling.
-You might also notice a dripping sound, musty odors in the house, mold on exterior walls, or water spots on the ceiling.
+You should also keep an eye out for peeling paint, blistering drywall, or even small puddles of water in your attic.
+You might notice a dripping sound, musty odors in the house, or mold on exterior walls

 Entry Points